UPPMAX/HPC-python/docs/bianca.rst

 .. questions::

-   - What syntax is used to make a lesson?
+   - What is Bianca?
-   - How do you structure a lesson effectively for teaching?

-   ``questions`` are at the top of a lesson and provide a starting point for what you might learn.
-It is usually a bulleted list.
-   (The history is a holdover from carpentries-style lessons, and is not required.)
+   - How to install packages on Bianca?

 .. objectives::

+   - Overview of pros with CONDA on Bianca
-   - Show how to load Python
+   - Show how to pip install if package is not available from conda
-   - show how to run Python scripts and start the Python commandline

 ..
 Note::